 See Related: Best Beers in Amsterdam

 In Amsterdam, transportation in the city mainly consists of public transport and bicycles.
+For public transportation, you can buy a GVB transport card with unlimited daily rides.
 Around the city, there are large freeways that help to connect Amsterdam to other cities.
 These freeways end right before the A10 Ringroad.

 If you want to maneuver easily within the city, bikes and public transport are encouraged.
-The use of personal vehicles is being discouraged by the government in the city.
+The government in the city discourages the use of personal vehicles.

 Amsterdam is popular for its biking culture, as most people in the city commute using bikes.
 The city is regarded as the most bike-friendly city globally.
 Water transport is also very common in the city.
-This is due to the extensive canals network (150 in total) that crisscrosses the entire city.
+This is due to the extensive canal network (150) crisscrossing the entire city.

 In Copenhagen, public transport is quite reliable and efficient.
-The Metro, s-trains, as well as buses, are all easily accessible with a similar ticket.
-The only thing that you need to note is the number of zones you have to pass on your journey.
+The Metro, s-trains, as well as buses are all easily accessible with a similar ticket.
+You only need to note the number of zones you have to pass on your journey.